stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      Welcome to Julz Insight
+      Welcome to Julz Insight.
-    content: >-
 An independent studio focused on building impactful products, brands, and solutions.
 Make the shift from now to next with Julz Insight.
 [Let's talk](/contact/).
 seo:
   title: Julz Insight
   description: >-